Anatta336/vue-quote-builder/Progress.md

 How to combine/inherit/something validation rules in Laravel.
     Try extending the class, overriding method and just adding to the array it outputs.

-When taking input for creating a "product in quote" it'll receive an ID for each.
-Should FormRequest-type validation handle checking that those IDs exist on the relevant tables?
-It'll get checked by the database-level foreign key enforcement.
-But would be nice to have a more human-friendly check first.
-Remember (and note in comment) that some other user could be logged in that deleted a product/quote in the time between a dropdown being populated and the dropdown being used.

 I define some relationships in ProductInQuote, am I doing that in some way the wrong way around?
 Feels like if I defined it from the direction, I wouldn't have to specify column names for the columns.